autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/README.md

 ### Available validators

-Since there will be hundreds of validators in the future, the documents for each validators should categorized in the docs file.
+Since there will be hundreds of validators in the future, the documents for each validator should categorized in the docs file.
 The directory structure should be the same to that of the `src/lib/validators` directory.

 #### Stop Line